haiwera-silk-cd/magento-devdocs/guides/v2.0/pattern-library/getting-user-input/image_uploader/image_uploader.md

 <h3 id="whennottouse">When Not to Use</h3>
-This pattern should be used specifically to upload images, and not to upload documents such as PDFs, WordDocs, Spreadsheets, etc. Please refer to the "File Upload" pattern.
+This pattern should be used specifically to upload images, and not to upload documents such as PDFs, WordDocs, Spreadsheets, 等.
+Please refer to the "File Upload" pattern.

 <h3 id="variations">Variations</h3>